 Mango juice drips from my chin every summer.

 I clean my house with Mistolin and King Pine.
 My voice is not as loud as mami’s.

 My body is a voluptuous wide-hipped small waist size 12.

-I read up on my Dominican history.
-I dream of retiring there.
-I want to help reduce the crime that’s crippling my country.
+I read up on my Dominican history and dream of retiring there, devising ways to help reduce the crime that’s crippling my country.

-I embrace my Dominican roots.
-I have one foot firmly planted in Dominican sand, and one foot planted on concrete.
+Forever embracing my Dominican roots – Drinking my rum, loving my people, and repping my land.
+One foot firmly planted in Dominican sand, and one foot planted on concrete.

 Assimilating shouldn’t mean rejecting your roots, your sense of self, your culture.
 You don’t give up your sabor to fit into some other motherfucker’s mold.

 I live seamlessly between these worlds.
 American.
 Dominican.
 I am both.